And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plane.

 We should shut down the prison at Gitmo.

-We could put the Gitmo guys in with them and see who's left standing after lunch, which is served on insulated dishware made of polypropylene in the inmate cell and is eaten with a plastic utensil called a spork.
+We could put the Gitmo guys in with them and see who's left standing after lunch, which is served on insulated dishware made of polypropylene in the inmate's cell and is eaten with a plastic utensil called a spork.

-For for us to be told that these people are being abused, uh, and then to listen to how prisoners at the Delaware Correctional Center are being treated and how their meals are served is uh, I mean, pretty good contrast.
+So, nevertheless, the point here is we could really put these guys in a rotten place for us to be told that these people are being abused and then to listen to how prisoners at the Delaware Correctional Center are being treated and how their meals are served is a pretty good contrast.

-Senator McCain yesterday, press conference on Capitol Hill.
+Senator McCain, yesterday, press conference on Capitol Hill.

 Here's McCain.